oroinc/documentation/backend/bundles/commerce/CMSBundle/WYSIWYG-field/wysiwyg-field-validation.rst

 Customization
 -------------

-Creating custom HTML purifier modes
+Creating Custom HTML Purifier Modes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can create your own HTML Purifier mode using the inheritance hierarchy: